JRMurr/JRMurr.github.io/data/blog/exposing-a-rust-library-to-node-with-napirs.md

 ### Allowed values

 When exposing a function with the napi macro you are limited into what types are supported in the arguments/returns types.
 The function doc page lists then [here](https://napi.rs/docs/concepts/function#arguments).
 The TLDR is most "primitive" rust types are supported and any struct you add the `#[napi]` macro too.
-This could cause issues with third party libraries, so you may need to make your own wrapper types to pass them between rust and node.
+This could cause issues with third party libraries, so you probably will need to make your own wrapper types to pass them between rust and node.

 ### Exposing Classes